 - Reputational risk is significant and affects hiring and retention.

-HR Checklist for SMEs
+HR checklist for SMEs

 - Confirm eligibility and expected dates with written notice.